buggytanmoy77/Neurothon/README.md

 This system is **not a substitute for professional medical advice**.
 Always consult a qualified healthcare provider for accurate diagnosis and treatment.

 ## 🤝 Contributing
 Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit a pull request

 ## 👥 Contributors
 - **[Tanmoy](https://github.com/buggytanmoy77)**